 What if I don't know my prior year AGI?

 If you do not know your prior year AGI, refer to your prior year federal income tax return for the AGI amount.
-Your prior year's adjusted gross income (AGI) can be found on line 11 of your 2020 and 2021 1040 Form.
-Your prior year AGI for the 2019 1040 Form can be found on line 8b.
+Your prior year's adjusted gross income (AGI) can be found on line 11 of your 2020, 2021, and 2022 1040 Form.

 What if I don't have access to my prior year return?

 If you do not have access to your prior year return, you can request a transcript of the return on the IRS website.
 This process takes between 15 and 30 minutes to complete.
 For a list of the items needed to obtain a transcript, please refer to our Knowledgebase Article.